Its-Alann/Heagle/README.md

 - Alan Matthew Vadlakunta - [Its-Alann](https://github.com/Its-Alann)
 - Leon Zhang - [LeonZhang7](https://github.com/LeonZhang7)

+The roles assigned to each memeber can be found [here](https://github.com/Its-Alann/groupD-soen341project2022/wiki/Task-Breakdown)

 ## Technologies Used
 These are the technologies used to build our e-commerce website